Message from the Chair: Mount Sinai Behavioral Health System

 - Outpatient: In 2012, there were approximately 300,000 combined psychiatry outpatient visits and 1.3 million methadone maintenance visits.

 - Residents and Fellows: 189 residents and fellows across three adult residency programs, two child & adolescent programs, three psychosomatic medicine programs, two geriatric psychiatry programs, and two addiction psychiatry programs.

 This new integrated health system for mental health, which spans much of Manhattan, provides opportunities for delivering new models of clinical care, expanded educational experiences, and establishing clinical research infrastructure on a large scale.
-One of the greatest benefits of the merger for Mount Sinai’s mental health services is the wealth of addiction treatment programs brought on board by St. Luke’s-Roosevelt and Beth Israel.
+One of the greatest benefits of the merger for Mount Sinai’s mental health services is the wealth of addiction treatment programs brought on board by St. Luke’s-Mount Sinai West and Beth Israel.
 Accordingly, an area of immediate opportunity is research into better treatments for addiction.
 For addictions, psychotic disorders, affective disorders and other major neuropsychiatric disorders, we are building a research framework on top of a solid clinical foundation.
 By aligning our research and clinical programs, we will maximize the potential of this health system to advance clinical care.

 Wayne K. Goodman, MD

 Chair, Department of Psychiatry and Behavioral Health System

 Esther and Joseph Klingenstein Professor of Psychiatry and Professor of Neuroscience

 Icahn School of Medicine at Mount Sinai